frederic-perez/AmE-dictionary/data/idioms.md

 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._
 __plastic grin__ A forced, artificial smile; a smile someone wears despite having no feelings of happiness or joy. _Look at his big plastic grin—he’s such a con man!
 I sure hope he doesn’t win the election._
 __play (one’s) cards__
+__play (the) devil’s advocate__
 __play ball__ :three::hammer:
 __play by the rules__ To adhere to the rules, strictures, or conditions imposed by person or body of authority.
+__play catch-up__ To try to reach the same level of understanding, accomplishment, etc. as others, typically after a late start. _I’m sorry, I’m playing catch-up here—how do you know my wife?_
 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.
 __play down__ To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
+__play dumb__ :two: To pretend that one has no or little knowledge (of something); to act ignorant or uninformed (about something). _I don’t think I’m supposed to know that Rick is getting fired, so I’m just going to play dumb the next time I see him._
 __play footsie__ To flirt with someone by secretly touching feet.
 __play games (with one)__ To deliberately attempt to evade, deceive, or misinform one (about something) in order to manipulate them or achieve some desired outcome. _Quit playing games, Karen—I know that you’re involved in this deal!_
 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._